Last Updated on August 15, 2022 by Alexander Burgemeester

 No one doubts that.
 But the question is whether it’s recognizable as a syndrome, or a disorder, distinct from other similar conditions such as post-traumatic stress condition (PTSD).

 How to Recognise Narcissistic Abuse Syndrome?

 Have you ever been cooking up something delicious in the kitchen, and someone walks in and says “Wow, that smells great!”?
-Suddenly you realise that you can’t smell the food at all.
+Suddenly you realize that you can’t smell the food at all.

-Because it can be hard for victims to realise that they are indeed victims, let’s go over some of the signs you have been abused by a narcissist.
+Because it can be hard for victims to realize that they are indeed victims, let’s go over some of the signs you have been abused by a narcissist.